quartier-depot/self-checkout/README.md

-# Quartier Depot Self Checkout
+# Woocommerce Self-Checkout Point Of Sale

 A self-checkout POS using a WooCommerce backend tailored for [Quartier Depot](https://www.quartier-depot.ch/).